19hours/sg-statutes/Acts/Trust Companies Act.md

 (iii) any provision of this Act;

-(da) upon the Authority exercising any power under section 21C(2) or the Minister exercising any power under Division 2, 3 or 4 of Part IVB of the Monetary Authority of Singapore Act (Cap.
+(da) upon the Authority exercising any power under section 21C(2) or the Minister exercising any power under Division 2, 3, 4 or 4A of Part IVB of the Monetary Authority of Singapore Act (Cap.
 186) in relation to the licensed trust company, the Authority considers that it is in the public interest to revoke or suspend the trust business licence;

 [Act 10 of 2013 wef 18/04/2013]

+[Act 31 of 2017 wef 29/10/2018]

 (e) any information or document that is furnished by the licensed trust company to the Authority is false or misleading; or